Automate the process of adding a custom branded watermark to all your timelapse photos using Imagemagick

 We now need to know where to place the logo horizontally and vertically.

-For Explorer, we decided to place the watermark in the bottom right hand corner of the image.
+I think the best place for the watermark is in the bottom right hand corner of the image.

 So we need to place it horizontally (2704-270) at 2434 pixels across, and vertically (2028-270) at 1758 pixels down, which gives us the following command: